TejaswiBishnoi/Diagnostic-Analysis/README.md

     A regular expression is a form of advanced searching that looks for <b>specific patterns</b>.
 Hence RegEx you can use pattern matching to search for particular strings of characters rather than constructing multiple, literal search queries.
 Thus the search is more elegant and efficient.
   </li>
   <li><h3>Flexible and fast backend:</h3>
     The server is run using <b>express</b>.
-It enhances the functionality of Node js and makes API devlopment, routing, making HTTPS requests easy.
+It enhances the functionality of Node js and makes API development, routing, making HTTPS requests easy.
     The backend is based on Node js, thus data processing and client-server interaction, development, and progression and all carried out at a faster rate.
 Both these technologies allow JavaScript to be used for both frontend and the backend.
   </li>
   <li>